uah-crablab/inertialsense_imx5/README.md

 # inertialsense_imx5
-ROS2 Driver for Inertial Sense IMX5 IMUs.
+ROS2 wrapper for Inertial Sense IMX5 IMUs.
 Functionality for GPS has not been added yet.
 Tested on RUG3-IMX5 IMU with ROS2 Humble.
 Code is heavily based on [Inertial Sense ROS1 Driver](https://github.com/inertialsense/inertial-sense-ros) with a help from [MagiicLab ROS2 Driver](https://gitlab.magiccvs.byu.edu/boatlanding/ros2-sensor-drivers/inertialsense_ros2/-/tree/ros2).
 Every effort is made to follow the parameter and topic names of the 'Inertial Sense ROS1 Driver.
 See [DID Descriptions](https://docs.inertialsense.com/user-manual/com-protocol/DID-descriptions/) for more information on published information.

-# Inertial Sense ROS

-A ROS wrapper for the Inertial Sense IMX product line.

 ## Installation